 Which one to Choose?

-While both companies specialize in excellent watchmaking, Tudor watches are more appropriate for a first-time buyer with limited funds, whilst Rolex watches are the pinnacle emblem of prosperity.
+While both companies specialize in excellent watchmaking, Tudor watches are more appropriate for first-time buyers with limited funds.
+However, Rolex watches are the pinnacle emblem of prosperity.

 People Are Also Reading: